tbreuss/mithril-by-examples/examples/manage-state-using-simple-variables.md

 ---
 title: Manage State using Simple Variables
-desc: "In Mithril you are free to structure your state data however you'd like, and Mithril takes care of the rest.
-Below is an example of a simple Counter application written with Mithril."
+abstract: An example as a simple Counter application written with Mithril.
 date: 2021-10-19
 tags: [state, component, m.mount]
 level: intermediate